ghazaal71/loganmeetsworld/_posts/2019-03-03-patents-bot.markdown

 1. You add a company with USPTO alerts by [logging in to USPTO](https://go.uspatentappalerts.com/login/login.php) and selecting "add an alert"
 2. Edit our secrets file to add another Slack webhook
-3. Add the logic to `find_slack_channel` to specify which keywords will identify the channel
+3. Add the logic to `find_slack_webhook` to specify which keywords will identify the channel

 Currently I have about twenty channels setup in a test slack, while I only subject my coworkers to about six of them 😅.